Monlo/Monlo/README.md

 ## Hola Welt 👋 🌍

-👩🏽‍💻 I'm Monserrat Lopez, a Mexican economist and Data Science learner.
+👩🏽‍💻 I'm a Mexican economist and Data Science learner.

 👩🏽‍🎓 I'm currently pursuing a Master's in Data Science for Public Policy at the Hertie School and I'm a Data for Good Scholarship holder.